SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Camera price | $49.98 | $35.98 |

 Blink doesn’t offer professional monitoring of any kind.
-That means you’re on the hook for all monitoring responsibilities.
+The bad news is, you’re on the hook for all monitoring responsibilities.
 Every time you receive an alert, you have to check it by pulling up live video footage and, if necessary, reviewing recorded footage.
-Miss one alert, and it could be the alert that stops a robbery or prevents a housefire.
+Miss one alert, and it could be the alert that stops a robbery or prevents a house fire.
 Your job doesn’t end at checking the alert, either.
 You also have to decide on your own what to do in response to an emergency, and, if necessary, you have to notify emergency personnel.
 This is the reason why we always urge homeowners to invest in professional monitoring if it’s available.

-That’s not an option with Blink, so let’s focus on what you do get.
-First, the Blink app helps with self-monitoring.
-It’s easy to switch between checking live footage and reviewing past footage.
-This came in handy when my smoke sensors detected smoke coming from my kitchen.
-The smoke on the live feed was so dense I couldn’t see what was going on, but after quickly scrolling through the recorded footage, I remembered I’d left my oven on while baking lasagna.
+The app makes it easy to switch between live footage and recorded footage, which came in handy when our smoke sensors detected smoke coming from the kitchen.
+The smoke on the live feed was so dense we couldn’t see what was going on, but after quickly scrolling through the recorded footage, we remembered that we left our oven on while baking lasagna.
 Needless to say, dinner was ruined.
-I was able to rush home, though, and prevent a minor emergency from turning into a three-alarm fire.
+We were able to rush home, though, and prevent a minor emergency from turning into a three-alarm fire.

 The other positive of self-monitoring?
 Once you’ve purchased Blink equipment, you never have to pay another dime for your system.
 That makes those already great deals you can get on cameras even better.